 The Premium is compatible with over 100 Garmin wearable devices.
 So if you already have a Garmin wearable device that supports the ANT wireless network protocol, you should be able to enjoy instant connectivity with this monitor.
 Some of the popular Garmin wearable brands that are compatible with the Premium HRM3 include: Astro, Colorado, Edge, eTrex, fenix, Forerunner, GPSMAP, Montana, Oregon, Rino, VIRB, Vivoactive and Vivofit.
-Most of these devices connect directly with smartphones, so you will also be able to see your heart rate on the Garmin fitness website.
+Most of these devices connect directly with smartphones, so you will also be able to see it on the Garmin fitness website.

 Like every premium fitness strap fabric, the Garmin needs to be cleaned to keep performing well under rigorous training conditions.
 It comes with a detachable monitoring module so you must remove it before washing the strap.
 Cleaning it regularly will prevent the build up of salt, sweat and dirt that can affect the accuracy of the measurement.
 If you use it every day, washing it once a week will make it more efficient and enhance the accuracy of the device.
 The installations manual contains detailed instructions on how to wash the strap by hand or in a washing machine.

-Polar H7 Bluetooth Smart Heart Rate Sensor
+Polar H7 Heart Rate Monitor

 The Polar H7 comes with an adjustable chest strap and a small clip-on transmitter.
 Polar provides two elastic options that cater to different sizes.
 The first option is XS-S (extra small to small) and the other one is the M-XXL (medium to extra large).
 To hold the monitor, Polar adopted a clip and loop device that is easy to operate.